 The Kaliska-Greenblatt Home Movies are the earliest moving images we hold documenting University of Georgia buildings and activities, Athens and Atlanta residents, and historic events which took place in north Georgia in the 1920s and 1930s.
 The filmmaker, William G. Kaliska (1886-1945), was a sales and promotion executive in charge of special events for Atlanta’s Coca-Cola Company.
-These films are in need of preservation funding because they depict important subjects central to UGA’s history, Atlanta’s history and its Jewish community, and to Georgia at large, including:
+These films depict important subjects central to UGA’s history, Atlanta’s history, its Jewish community, and to Georgia at large, including:

 • A 1929/30 UGA vs. Georgia Tech football game at UGA’s newly built Sanford Stadium.